Claudio Osorio (footballer): Persipal Palu

 On 27 August 2025, Indonesian club Persipal Palu announced the signing of Osorio.

+Cobh Ramblers return

+On 27 January 2026, League of Ireland First Division club Cobh Ramblers announced the return of Osorio for the 2026 season.
+On 1 July 2026, Cobh announced that Osorio had left the club after making 7 appearances for the club.

 International career

 Youth

-Osorio is a youth international for England, having represented the England U15 playing one match on 17 December 2016 in a 5-2 win over Turkey U15.
+Osorio is a youth international for England, having represented the England U15 playing one match on 17 December 2016 in a 5–2 win over Turkey U15.

 Senior

 In May 2024, Osorio was called up to play for the Timor-Leste national team, the country of origin of his parents.

+Osorio scored his first international goal on 9 June 2026 against Brunei during the 2026 ASEAN Championship qualification at the Kuala Lumpur Stadium.